ekiefl/ekiefl.github.io/_posts/miscellaneous/2025-03-09-north-mongolia.md

 {% include gallery.html
     images="2023-09-14-north-mongolia/9/__2023-09-04_20-27-02-700000_evan.webp,2023-09-14-north-mongolia/9/__2023-09-04_20-27-58-812000_cam.webp"
     caption="Rise and shine.
-A curious reindeer pokes its head into the ortz as Anuka prepares breakfast, before eventually being shooed away."
+A curious reindeer pokes its head into the ort as Anuka prepares breakfast, before eventually being shooed away."
 %}

 {% include photo.html url="2023-09-14-north-mongolia/9/__2023-09-04_20-48-05-635000_cam.webp" description="Morning light outlines a peacefully grazing stag, haloing its antlers in pure white." %}

 {% include gallery.html
     images="2023-09-14-north-mongolia/9/__2023-09-04_23-16-00-120000_cam.webp,2023-09-14-north-mongolia/9/__2023-09-04_23-17-01-094000_evan.webp"
-    caption="Outside Buyantogtokh's ortz, freshly cut antlers hang from a tree.
+    caption="Outside Buyantogtokh's ort, freshly cut antlers hang from a tree.
 Some of them still have velvet fuzz attached to them.
 It is through this velvet that arteries supply the antlers with ample blood flow, allowing them to grow quickly."
 %}

 From around 9 AM the community was bustling with activity.